duerdod/voyado_draft/DOCUMENTATION.md

 3. **ActivationRequired:** The customer exists in Voyado, but not in Jetshop.
 The account needs activation in order for us to create the customer in Jetshop too.
 4. **AdditionalUserDataRequired:** The customer exists in Voyado, but there are fields in Jetshop that are required in order to create the customer.
 The API is returning the fields that are present in Voyado.

-The hooks may be initialized with an object as an argument controlling the outcome for some of the states.
+The following hook may be initialized with an object as an argument controlling the outcome for some of the states.

 ### useVoyadoLookup